blaineprickett/AutomateReporting/README.md

 # AutomateReporting

 This is my workflow for automating reading and writing to a daily excel report in my current role as a food service Retail Manager.
+Time is all I have.
+Plus I hate emailing files.